Confirmed By Science: Deep Sleep Rejuvenates Your Bones And Your Body

 - Sleep environment: A relaxing sleep environment, void of light and excessive noise is important.
 Further, setting the room temperature that is most comfortable can make a difference.
 A partner’s sleep habits may also significantly impact your sleep.

-Deep Sleep And The Save Our Bones Program Go Hand in Hand
+Deep Sleep And The Osteoporosis Reversal Program Go Hand in Hand

 Most people who have experienced difficulty with sleep eventually succumb to health challenges as well.
 Sadly, it becomes a “chicken or the egg” scenario in which it becomes difficult to determine if the health conditions are causing the sleep disturbances or the sleep problems are causing the health condition.